Lap 4 - Idea Exchange

 MVIFI Blog Companion Post:

-In each of the previous 3 lessons, I’ve already introduced you to David Lang from Zero to Maker.
+In each of the previous 3 lessons, I’ve introduced (and reintroduced) you to David Lang, author of Zero to Maker.
 The core message of the book, in my opinion, is most related to IDEA EXCHANGE so it’s worth another visit here.
 Zero to Maker takes you on David’s journey from a desk job devoid of purpose to cultivating skills and networks that filled his cup.
 Notably, Chapter 2 is dedicated to the idea of DIT (Do-It-Together).
 In it he describes: